cpersona/Opine/README.md

 #### Processes (or Sagas)
 Processes in Opine are implemented by marking classes with the `HandlerClassAttribute` and providing a ProcessCode value.
 Each Process type has a unique ProcessCode.
 As with other event handlers, process handler methods must be marked with `HandlerMethodAttribute`.
 Certain events with either start or resume a process.
 Those events will typically not have the correct ProcessCode.
 For these event handlers, `HandlerMethodAttribute.IsProcessStart` should be set to true.

+__NOTE:__ Process state is not currently persisted by Opine.
+This feature will be included in an upcoming release.

 ### State
 When loading or rehydrating Aggregates, there are two options: Event Sourcing and State Sourcing.

 #### State Sourcing
 State sourcing in Opine is enabled by using the `StateSourcedRepository` in conjunction with `IAggregateLoader<T>`, which serves as a way of restoring the state of an Aggregate from arbitrary storage such as relational or non-relational databases.
-State sourced Aggregates inherit from `Aggregate<T>` and provide a constructor that a root instance (state) and a version number.
+State sourced Aggregates inherit from `Aggregate<T>` and provide a constructor taking a root instance (state) and a version number.

 ```C#
 // Root entity type